Dr Kristina Ramstad

 My work draws on genomic and transcriptomic sequencing techniques and field based ecological studies to address fundamental questions in evolution, ecology and demography of at-risk species.
 I’m particularly interested in the interplay of sexual and natural selection in local adaptation, the effects of mating system on genetic variation, and impacts of genetic bottleneck effects and inbreeding on population persistence.
 I have worked with a broad array of taxa, including salmon and tuatara, but currently focus on New Zealand’s endemic kiwi.

 I’m also interested in indigenous traditional ecological knowledge (TEK) and the interface of TEK with Western science.
 Applied species conservation is a primary goal of both my genetics and TEK research.

 In addition to research, I am a Coordinator for Study Abroad Aotearoa, an innovative programme offering a series of customized courses for overseas students.

-Read more about my research:
+Read more about my kiwi genomics research

 Selection of Publications

 Kolle, G, HC Miller, and KM Ramstad.
 In preparation.
 De novo sequence assembly of kiwi transcriptomes: candidate gene discovery and expression analysis.
 Intended for submission to Genome Research.